Public Display Grants

 - who have received a public display grant in the previous year

-- who have received a State or other working grant during the same year
+- who have received a State or other working grant for at least six months during the same year

 - who have received a supplementary State artist pension

 The Board for Public Display Grants to Visual Artists evaluates all applications.
-Grant decisions are based on an overall evaluation of applications.
-Factors that may influence the decision include the applicant’s prior artistic activities and the working plan, which should cover the entire grant period.
+Factors that may influence the decision include the working plan and the applicant’s prior artistic activities.
 The following criteria are used to evaluate applications:

 Previous artistic merits of the applicant